[ Home] [ Contact] [ About the Artist ] [ Sewn Glass ] [ Commissions] [ In the News] [ Heller Gallery & Upcoming Shows ]

 "Glass Twig Making 101"

-Bullseye sheet glass (in 1" pieces) in sand mold Finished twigs on their way to the Communal Nest
+Bullseye sheet glass (in 1" pieces) in sand mold A variety of twigs on their way to the Communal Nest

 Materials needed: